Established: 1982

 ‘Deep salmon pink in colour with a savoury nose of wild herbs, dried rose petals, lavender and strawberry.
 On the palate, the wine is textural, with firm, fine-grained tannins, some wild strawberry fruit and savoury meaty flavours.
 Good length and structure on the finish.
 Drink cool but not chilled to best enjoy the unique floral aromas and tannic texture and enjoy with a charcuterie platter, or pasta with tomato passata.’
 Kate McIntyre MW.

-100% Chardonnay predominantly from the McIntyre Vineyard with a small portion from the Robinson Vineyard.
-Hand-picked and whole-bunch pressed, followed by wild-yeast ferment in French oak barriques (25% new) and natural malolactic.
-Matured on lees in barrel for 10 months.
+100% Chardonnay predominantly from the McIntyre Vineyard with a small portion from the Robinson Vineyard and a small selection from the Robinsons vineyard.
+Hand-picked and whole-bunch pressed, followed by wild-yeast ferment in French oak barriques (10% new) and natural malolactic.
+Matured on lees in barrel for 9 months with one racking prior to bottling with light fining and filtration.

 100% Chardonnay from the McIntyre Vineyard.
 Hand-picked and whole-bunch pressed, followed by wild-yeast ferment in French oak barriques (20% new) and natural malolactic.
 Matured on lees in barrel for 10 months.
 From the original planting ('83) at Derril Road, hand-picked, whole bunch-pressed, wild-fermented in French oak (20% new), full malo.